tbmcabc/First-Try/README.md

 # First-Try
-Just Trying and Try To Learn Mroe
+Just Trying and Try To Learn More